 Achieving a score on the MCAT equal to the mean score of the previous year's entering class.

-Students who wish to apply to the Rural Health Program should submit a complete application packet by November 15 of the high school senior year.
+Students who wish to apply to the Rural Health Program should submit a complete application packet by June 25, 2014.
 Complete packets include: